Skip to main content

 An echocardiogram is an ultrasound of the heart that shows the chambers, valves, and pumping function.
 You need one if there is a heart murmur, unexplained shortness of breath, suspected heart failure, valve disease, or before certain medical procedures.
 It is fast, painless, and uses no radiation.

 Insurance usually covers cardiac imaging when there is a clear clinical indication like symptoms, abnormal labs, or strong family history.
-Calcium scores are often self-pay (about $100).
-CCTAs and stress tests usually require prior authorization, which our team handles.
+Carotid and aortic ultrasounds are usually covered when there is a reason to order them.
+Calcium scores are typically self-pay at about $100 to $150.
+CCTAs and stress tests usually require prior authorization, which our team handles, and the Cleerly AI analysis is often declined even when the underlying scan is approved.

 You should repeat heart imaging every 2 to 5 years if the first scan showed disease and we are tracking response to treatment.
 Stable patients with clear scans can wait 5 to 10 years.
 The right interval depends on your specific findings and risk profile.